sugar-cubes/sugar-cubes-cloner/README.md

 ## Objectives

-- To get simple and convenient way of deep-cloning of objects of any types.
+- To get simple, convenient and configurable way of deep-cloning of objects of any types.
-- Make clean, configurable and extensible classes structure.
+- Make clean and extensible classes structure.

 ## Existing solutions